Cindy597/msan622/final-project/README.md

 ![IMAGE](sample2.png)

-My dataset preparation:
+Data preparation:

-First, I merged the `Dress Sales.csv` and `Attribute Dataset.csv` together, since one of them includes numerical data, another includes categorical data, and both of them are useful for my visualization.
+First, I merged the `Dress Sales.csv` and `Attribute Dataset.csv` together.
+I merged them because one of them contains numerical data, another contains categorical data, and both of them are useful for my visualization.

-Second, I kicked out some useless columns in my dataset.
+Second, I removed unnecessary columns in my dataset.

 The code used for cleaning this dataset is shown below:
 ```